Taxable Value of Real Property by Class of Property

 All real property (except railroad property) in Ohio is

-classification is based on the property’s highest and best
+depending on the property’s highest and best possible

-possible use, or for agricultural property its current use.
+use, or for certain agricultural property its current use.

 property, and $0.1 billion or 0.1% was classified as mineral